 (A) within 600 feet of the Headquarters;

-(C) within the area designated as the Learning Center.
+(C) within the area designated as the Hasenyager Nature Preserve; and

-(vi) Within the boundaries of all State Parks except those designated open by appropriate signage as provided in Rule R651-614-4;
+(vi) within the boundaries of all State Parks except those designated open by appropriate signage as provided in Section R651-614-4;

-(xi) All property within the boundary of the Salt Lake International Airport; and
+(xi) any property within the boundary of the Salt Lake International Airport; and

-(x) All property within the boundaries of federal migratory bird refuges, unless hunting waterfowl specifically authorized by the federal government.
+(x) any property within the boundaries of federal migratory bird refuges, unless hunting waterfowl specifically authorized by the federal government.

-(4) The division reserves the right to manage division lands and regulate their use consistent with Utah Code § 23-21-7 and Utah Administrative Code R657-28.
+(4) The division reserves the right to manage division lands and regulate its use consistent with Section 23A-6-404 and Rule R657-28.